Kermalis/SoundFont2/README.md

 # Kermalis's C# SoundFont 2 library

-A C# library that can write SF2 sound bank files.
+A C# library that can read and write SF2 sound bank files.

 ----
 # To Do:
+* Adding info to InfoListChunk
+* Prevent loading the terminal data
+* Find a way to seal to SF2Chunk and SF2ListChunk
+* Getting info such as samples, modulators and generators
-* Reading SF2 files
+* Separate chunks into their own files